kavyabuvarma/data-preprocessor/README.md

     [<csvfile>]
 ```

-1. csvfile - csv file with columns "first_name", "last_name", "address" and "dat_of_birth"
+1. csvfile - csv file with columns "first_name", "last_name", "address" and "date_of_birth"

-2. default value - "data_1mb.csv" - a csv file of size 1mb with the above 4 fields - random dataset generated using https://github.com/kavyabuvarma/datasetgen
+2. default value - "data_1mb.csv", a csv file of size 1mb with the above 4 fields (random dataset generated using https://github.com/kavyabuvarma/datasetgen)